Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. They Remember the Good Times

 Cats may associate certain objects with positive experiences.
-For instance, if a cat enjoys playing with a particular type of object or receives a reward after interacting with certain items, they might seek out similar objects to recreate that positive experience.
+For instance, if a cat enjoys playing with a particular type of object or receives a reward or attention after interacting with certain items, they might seek out similar objects to recreate that positive experience.

 himalayan cat eating treat